The statement phrased by Christian Goldbach is a “conjecture”, so, as a matter of principle, it is a hypothesis. This means that it can be:

 - The Soviet mathematician Yuri Vladimirovič Linnik has proved, in 1951, that there exist two constants h and k such that all even numbers greater than h are expressible as a sum of two odd prime numbers and of k powers of 2.
 A successive work, by Roger Heath-Brown and Jan-Christoph Schlage-Puchta, has proved that k is equal to 13.

-- The peruvian mathematician Harald Andrés Helfgott proved, in 2013, the “weak” Goldbach’s conjecture, which states that every odd number greater than 5 can be expressed as a sum of three prime numbers.
+- The previous result has been improved by the Peruvian mathematician Harald Andrés Helfgott, who proved, in 2013, the “weak” Goldbach’s conjecture, which states that every odd number greater than 5 can be expressed as a sum of three prime numbers.
 The direct consequence is that every even number greater than 2 can be written as a sum of 4 prime numbers.

 To learn more: